wavefrontHQ/docs/pages/doc/alert_target_customizing.md

 </tr>
 <tr>
 <td markdown="span">`subject`</td>
-<td>Subject of the payload (usually for email).
-By default the subject concatenates alert severity, alert trigger, and alert name.</td>
+<td>Subject of the notification (usually for email).
+If you omit this variable, the subject is composed of the alert severity, alert trigger, and alert name.</td>
 </tr>
 <tr>
 <td markdown="span">`url`</td>
-<td>Link to a chart that shows alert firing events or resolved events along with the alert condition.</td>
+<td markdown="span">Link to an [interactive chart](alerts.html#interactive-charts-linked-by-alert-notifications) that shows alert firing events or resolved events along with the alert condition.</td>
 </tr>
 </tbody>
 </table>

 ### Example Template and Output

-This excerpt from the Generic Webhook alert target template shows variables that access information about the alert:
+This portion of the Generic Webhook alert target template uses variables that access information about the alert.

 {% raw %}
 ```handlebars